mikljohansson/spring-distributed-async/README.md

 to ensure that all the class names, method names and message definitions are the same.

 See application.properties for how to configure these.

+## SQS Queue

+Create a new SQS queue, for example `myapp-distributed-default` and give it these settings

+* Set "visibility timeout" to longer than you expect any message to take to process, e.g. 15 minutes or whatever is good for your app
+* Set "receive message wait time" to for example 20 seconds, to avoid excessive SQS GET calls to poll for messages on the queue
+* Set "message retention period" to some time that is longer than what it takes you to discover and fix message processing issues, for example 14 days

+Create a new dead-letter queue with the same settings, for example `myapp-distributed-default-deadletter` and then designate this as the dead-letter queue of the regular message queue.

+You may also want to configure some alerting on these queues, to notify you when your app stops processing messages for some reason.
+For example CloudWatch, Datadog or some other monitoring SaaS can do this.

+## S3 bucket

+Create an S3 bucket where to spill large messages, for example `myapp-distributed-sqs`.

+## AWS credentials

+Create an IAM user with read and write access to the SQS queues and S3 bucket, then create a access key for this.